Climate change policies may lead to one of the largest redeployments of investment and capital.

 An energy revolution is underway: governments have committed to net zero targets and more recent concerns about energy security and high prices are increasing pressure on governments to speed up the energy transition.

-We have already discussed the dramatic shift that will be required in every sector of our economy to meet these targets (see Achieving net zero: The path to a carbon-neutral world).
+We have already discussed the dramatic shift that will be required in every sector of our economy to meet these targets.
 Commodities and their producers will be at the centre of this transition.
 Much of the focus so far has been on energy companies managing the decline in demand for fossil fuels.
 Yet enormous demand is being created for the metals and minerals needed to build renewable energy infrastructure and electric vehicles (EVs).

 In this piece, we explore scenarios to estimate the size and speed of this increasing demand, the impact of corporate behaviour on supply and the resulting outlook for commodity prices.
 This massive, multi-year impact on commodities from the clean energy transition will present compelling opportunities for investors who want to position their portfolios to benefit from journey to net zero.